0xfe/experiments/minikube/README.md

 - Minikube
 - nginx Ingress
 - Envoy for gRPC LB
+- cfssl for CA cert management
 - iptables rules for exposing minikube bridge network to the outside world

 Components:

+- `tls/` - Configs to generate TLS certs for root and intermediate CAs, and ingress
+- `k8s/` - Kuberenetes configs (deployments, ingress, envoy)
+= `dice/` - Protobuf schemas for Dice server
-- `server/` - GRPC server binary.
+- `server/` - gRPC server binary.
 Built with `server.Dockerfile`.
-- `client/` - GRPC client library.
+- `client/` - gRPC client library.
   - `client/cmd` - Commandline tool that uses the client library to talk to the server
 - `main.go` - Web server that talks to the gRPC server.
 Exposes `/roll` and `/getrolls`